smithy-lang/smithy-rs/design/src/rfcs/rfc0027_endpoints_20.md

 > SDKs.
 Other Smithy implementors may choose a different pattern.
 For AWS SDKs, the `authSchemes` key is an ordered list
 > of authentication/signing schemes supported by the Endpoint that the SDK should use.

-To perform produce an `Endpoint` struct we have a generic `ResolveEndpoint` trait which will be both generic in terms of parameters and being "smithy-generic:
+To perform produce an `Endpoint` struct we have a generic `ResolveEndpoint` trait which will be native to Smithy:

 ```rust
 // module: `smithy_types::endpoint` or `aws_smithy_client`??